Brendon McCullum: Playing style

-McCullum originally played in the side as a wicketkeeper-batsman.
+McCullum originally played in the team as a wicketkeeper-batsman.
 His glove work improved during his tenure as the New Zealand wicketkeeper.
 His batting is good enough to earn him selection for the Black Caps alone, shown by the occasions on which he has been unable to keep but has still been selected as a batsman.
 He opens the batting for New Zealand in ODIs with steadily improving success.
 He is an aggressive batsman who is particularly strong over extra cover, often lofting the ball into the stands, and also square-cutting, or square-driving the ball.
 He is also adept at using the scoop shot, even using it at tests, so much so that McScoop was named after him.
 In 2010 McCullum hung up the gloves In Test cricket due to continued body strain and became a specialist batsmen in Test cricket, opening the innings in his first match as a specialist batsmen against India in Ahmedabad.
 He was described as a player "especially suited to Twenty20 cricket" when he signed for a five-week stint at Glamorgan in June 2006.
 The stint included the entire domestic 2006 Twenty20 Cup.
 He was signed up by the Kolkata Knight Riders of the IPL for $700,000.
 His contract with the IPL was for three years.
 In 2016, he was signed by the replacement/expansion team Gujarat Lions for US$1.1 million, making him the highest paid overseas player in the team's foundation squad.

 He has the ability to play the Dilscoop (which was invented by Sri Lankan Tillakaratne Dilshan) or precisely the ramp shot, which involves the batsman squatting down and scooping deliveries back over the wicketkeeper's area.
 The two shots have their own distinction, where Dilscoop is played right above the wicket-keeper's head, but ramp shot can be played in sideways of the wicket-keeper as well.
 Playing this ramp shot in a Twenty20 International match on 28 February 2010 in Lancaster Park, against Australia, he managed to hit Shaun Tait for two sixes in an over back over Brad Haddin's head, forcing Australia to set a back stop (the fielder near the boundary behind the wicketkeeper or first slip) in his final test match.
 He can also execute reverse sweep well.
 He also likes to cut, cover drive, or advance the wicket to punch the ball up for boundaries from a batting stance standing on or outside leg stump.